czue/pegasus-docs/getting-started.md

 python ./manage.py runserver
 ```

-Go to [http://localhost:8000](http://localhost:8000) and you should see the default Pegasus landing page!
+Go to [http://localhost:8000](http://localhost:8000) and you should see the default Pegasus landing page.

 ![Landing Page](images/pegasus-landing-page.png)